 In memory of Jerome H. Kamps, co-founder and charter member of The Beaver Dam Area Community Theatre, BDACT will grant one award of $500 to a graduating High School Senior who is pursuing a post high school education.

 Eligibility: Award candidates must be graduating seniors from Beaver Dam High School, Wayland Academy, or high schools from the surrounding Beaver Dam area.
 Pre-determined points will be assigned to each theater activity with BDACT, including Tell-A-Tale Theatre, as well as with high school and other theater-related community activity.
+In consideration of the COVID crisis, online BDACT and/or high school productions may be included.
 At least one-fourth of the applicant’s listed theater activities must be with BDACT.

 Application: Any senior who applies for the BDACT JEROME H. KAMPS MEMORIAL AWARD must complete the attached PARTICIPATION FORM, page 1 (BDACT participation) and page 2 (high school and other theater-related participation).
-In addition, each applicant must submit a typed, double-spaced, one-page essay in response to the question, “WHY THEATER IS ESPECIALLY IMPORTANT TO ME AND MY COMMUNITY…” The completed form and essay must be mailed to Kamps Memorial Award Committee c/o BDACT, P.O.
-Box 216, Beaver Dam, WI 53916, and postmarked no later than Monday, June 1, 2020; or email the form and essay to firstname.lastname@example.org by Monday, June 1.
+In addition, each applicant must submit a typed, double-spaced, one-page essay in response to the question, “WHY THEATER IS ESPECIALLY IMPORTANT TO ME AND MY COMMUNITY…” The completed form and essay must be mailed to Kamps Memorial Award Committee c/o BDACT, 117 West Maple Ave., Beaver Dam, WI 53916, and postmarked no later than Monday, June 1, 2020; or email the form and essay to firstname.lastname@example.org by Monday, June 1.

 Selection: The committee’s average from the essay points plus the theater activity points will equal the applicant’s final total.
 Final selection is based upon the point totals and the overall determination of the Award Committee.
 It is the intent of the award committee to choose a deserving award recipient annually; however, it is within the sole discretion of the award committee to determine whether there is a deserving recipient each year.

 About Jerome H. Kamps: Jerome H. Kamps was a charter member and co-founder of Beaver Dam Area Community Theatre, established in 1964, and a dedicated Beaver Dam High School art teacher for thirty-four years.
 He was set designer and director of set painting for more than sixty high school plays during his teaching career.
 From 1964 until just before his death on May 4, 2015, he also designed and directed set painting for many BDACT productions.
 He particularly encouraged and gave enthusiastic support to young people as he helped them discover and demonstrate their art talents at school and through community projects.
-Among those projects was a large barn mural, part of a state- wide project sponsored by the Wisconsin Arts Board, which he designed and implemented with the help of his students.
-One of his favorite BDACT projects was the creating of an extraordinary set for “Joseph and the Technicolor Dream Coat,” in 1995.
+Among those projects was a large barn mural, part of a state- wide project sponsored by the Wisconsin Arts Board.
+One of his favorite BDACT projects was the extraordinary set for “Joseph and the Technicolor Dream Coat,” in 1995.
 Given his example as a dedicated “back-stage worker” who gave his talents and love for the arts unconditionally, the Jerome H. Kamps Memorial Award will especially acknowledge those characteristics.